cdapio/cdap/docs/developer-guide/source/security.rst

 ================================================  ===========

-In addition, any properties with the prefix ``security.authentication.handler.``, such as ``security.authentication.handler.hostname``, will also be used when instantiating the login module.
+In addition, any properties with the prefix ``security.authentication.handler.``, such as ``security.authentication.handler.hostname``, will also be used by the handler.
+These properties, without the prefix, will be used to instantiate the ``javax.security.auth.login.Configuration`` used by the ``LoginModule``.

 Custom Authentication
 ----------------------